camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/_index.md

 These starters will pre-configure the Camunda process engine, REST API and Web applications, so they can easily be used in a standalone process application.

-If you are not familiar with [Spring Boot](http://projects.spring.io/spring-boot/), read the [getting started](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started) guide or use the [Camunda BPM Initializr](https://start.camunda.com/).
+If you are not familiar with [Spring Boot](http://projects.spring.io/spring-boot/), read the [getting started](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started) guide or use the [Camunda Platform Initializr](https://start.camunda.com/).

-To enable Camunda BPM auto configuration, add the following dependency to your ```pom.xml```:
+To enable Camunda Platform auto configuration, add the following dependency to your ```pom.xml```:

 ```xml
 <dependency>